C-Loftus/C-Loftus.github.io/content/writings/talon-pedal.md

 If you remap your pedal or foot switch to the proper keys as defined in the talon frontend you should be able to use [my code](https://github.com/C-Loftus/colton_talon/tree/master/pedal) right out of the box without any configuration.
 If you look inside my `overrides` folder, you can see the variety of custom actions that are overridden contextually.
 For instance, by default the west and east direction pedals scroll up and down respectively, but if I am watching a YouTube video they control the volume.

 _Technical Note: If you are not interested in multiple key presses at the same time, or custom hardware, you could do this entirely in a simple `.talon` file, using a pedal that is natively supported in Talon like the Elgato Stream Deck.
-However, I think my solution gives more complex functionality_
+However, my solution has more options for customization_

 ## Technical Explanation